 CRITERIA: After completing this study, the candidate should be able to:

 Discuss the requirements of Part 21, its legal basis and applicability to licensees and vendors.
+Know the key sections and definitions of Part 21, be able to provide citations.

+Know the phases a Part 21 evaluation progresses through.
+Describe the actions required of a vendor/licensee, and the time allotted for those actions.

-Understand the differences between a deviation and a defect and the vendor’s responsibility toward
+Understand the differences between a deviation and a defect and the vendor’s responsibility toward each.
+Describe the five (5) definitions for a defect.
+Know how they are related and how each is used by a vendor/licensee to conclude a condition is or is not a defect.

+Know the actions that must be taken by a vendor/licensee at the conclusion of a Part 21 evaluation.
+(21.21)

-Identify the attributes you will be looking forcompliance with Part 21 during a tour of the vendor’s facilities.
+Identify the attributes you will be looking for, to demonstrate compliance with Part 21 during a tour of the vendor’s facilities.

-the differences between Part 21 and 50.55(e).
+Know, understand and explain the differences between Part 21 and 10 CFR 50.55(e).

-Identify the records that the vendor should have to demonstrate compliance with this regulation.
+Identify the records that the vendor should have, to demonstrate compliance with this regulation.

 Understand how the need for performance of a vendor inspection may be identified through NRC staff review of Part 21 notifications.

+Know the key definitions related to evaluating and reporting presented in 10 CFR 21.3

+Know understand and explain the how Part 21 is unique among NRC regulations.

+Know and understand why 10 CFR 21.41 is important to conducting inspections at vendor facilities.

+Know how Part 21 would be applied to an international vendor.
+Any limitations or special considerations in enforcement of such requirements on an international vendor.

 TASKS: The activities listed below shall be performed under the guidance of a qualified vendor inspector.
 Discuss the evaluation criteria with your supervisor for documentation on signature card: